 This post may contain affiliate links.
 That just means that if you purchase something using a link I share, I get a percentage from that purchase.
 This helps me keep The Simply Organized Teacher going!
 You can read more in my disclosure policy.

-But, stations are important.
-They do provide a fun and engaging break for the kids.
-Responsibility is easy teach during stations.
+Stations provide a fun and engaging break for the kids.
+Responsibility is easy to teach during stations.
 And, when you need to be out last minute, it’s super easy to let them do stations with a sub.